phamngoctan/java-playground/README.md

 ### Merge sort
 Applying on LinkedList.
 I wouldn't recommend sorting a linked list, but merge sort is doable.
+Applying on an Array.
+The idea is that we have to maintain the index correctly each time we split the array.
+TODO: implement the mergeSort on an array again, do it several times.

 ### Heap sort
 One of the nice properties of HeapSort is that it is an in-place algorithm.
 It only needs a fixed amount of memory beyond what is used to store the data being sorted.